London City Hall in the Docklands District; (c) Javier Martinez

 Pack headache and other medicines in your hand luggage.

-If you have a cold or problems with inner changing air pressure, purchase the ear plugs for air pressure available at most airports or large pharmacies.
+If you have a cold or problems with the inner ear changing air pressure, purchase the earplugs available at most airports or large pharmacies.
+Chewing gum helps.

-If you are sitting in coach, bring your own cold non-alcoholic drinks and sandwiches/salad for the long flight.
+If you are sitting in Coach Class, bring your a cold drink, sandwiches & salad for the long flight.

-Bring plenty of magazines and books for entertainment.
+Bring plenty of magazines and books for entertainment, but pack efficiently.

 Communication

-If you are bringing a laptop or hair appliance from the United States, purchase an adapter so you can plug into the electrical outlets, which are different from those in the states.
-You can buy a package of adaptors for various European countries at most large electronics stores in the U.S.
+If you are bringing a laptop or hair appliance from the United States, purchase an adapter so you can plug it into the electrical outlets, which are different from those in the States.
+You can buy adaptors at large electronics stores in the U.S. or at International Airports.

 Money & Valuables